aimms/examples/README.md

-A set of AIMMS examples is stored on GitHub.
+GitHub stores a collection of AIMMS examples.
 Each example contains the following three files:

 * An About.txt file that briefly describes the model;
 * An .aim file which is a text file containing the AIMMS model;